gemfire/gemfire-developer-website/content/quickstart/java/_index.md

 Before starting the following example make sure you have GemFire installed.

 To use a Java client with GemFire, you must add the dependencies that are appropriate for your application.
-The GemFire dependencies are available from the [Pivotal Commercial Maven Repo](https://commercial-repo.pivotal.io/login/auth).
-Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.
+The GemFire dependencies are available from the [Broadcom Maven Repo](https://support.broadcom.com).
+Access to the Broadcom Maven Repository requires a one-time registration step to create an account.

 ## Add GemFire to a Project
 To add GemFire to a Maven or Gradle project
-1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
-2. Click the **Create Account** link.
-3. Complete the information in the registration page and accept the EULA.
-4. Click **Register**.
-5. After registering, you will receive a confirmation email.
-Follow the instruction in this email to activate your account.
+1. You will need a [Broadcom Support Portal](https://support.broadcom.com) account.
+1. Select My Downloads.
+Search by Product Name = VMware Tanzu GemFire.
+Click on VMware Tanzu GemFire.
+Click on VMware Tanzu GemFire.
+Scroll down, Show All Releases, scroll down to Click Green Token for Repository Access and click on the green symbol to the far right.
+Note your email address.
+Copy your access_token (not including any surrounding quotation marks).
-6. Add the GemFire repository to your project:
+1. Add the GemFire repository to your project:

    - **Maven**
      Add the following to the `pom.xml` file: